-- The story in the text is about ...
+- The text is about ...

-- The people in the story are ...
+- The people in the text are ...

 - We can learn that ...

 - I praise their comments, even if they are simple.
 And we all benefit from this quite lively and competitive spirit in the class.